Shoeman/KFBackEndTest/README.md

 # KFBackEndTest
 Built using:
 - NodeJS v18.x
+- Typescript
 - Requests handled with Axios

-Unit tested with Jest, dependencies audited with npm.
+Unit tested with Jest, dependencies audited with npm, linted with eslint.

 ## Setup